 The EU Judgment Regulation allows for almost automatic recognition of judgments between EU Member States.
-The judgment Regulation is directly effective law in all of the European Union Member States.
+The judgment Regulation is directly effective law in all of the European Union’s member states.
 It overrides any inconsistent laws.

-The regulations do not apply to pre-interlocutory pre-trial decisions relating to procedural matters.
+The regulation does not apply to pre-interlocutory pre-trial decisions relating to procedural matters.
 Provisional measures such as pre-trial Injunctions are within the Regulation.

 There are separate provisions in the Regulation relating to Court settlements.